Polyjacking vs. Mudjacking

 Mudjacking is a process in which holes are drilled into the affected area of your concrete, and filled with a mixture of cement, water, and grout.
 This mixture, called slurry, will fill the voids beneath your concrete and through hydraulic pressure, lifting it back to its original level.
 Once this is complete, the holes can then be filled and the site can be cleaned up.
 Mudjacking is a cost-effective process and can be applied to a variety of areas such as driveways, sidewalks, porch steps, and more.
 Although the slurry mixture gives strength to the concrete, it is also extremely heavy, adding weight to the sub-base.

 Like mudjacking, polyjacking also requires drilled holes and injections.
-This time, a polyurethane foam is injected into the concrete, but through much smaller-sized and a fewer number of holes.
+This time, polyurethane foam is injected into the concrete, but through much smaller-sized and a fewer number of holes.
 This foam will expand an incredible amount and travel through the concrete, filling every void that is present.
 It can accurately lift your concrete even to 10/1000th of an inch!
 The polyurethane foam is much more lightweight than the slurry that is used in mudjacking, which may not provide as much tensile strength, but it allows for the soil around it to be compacted.
 This prevents future foundation failure and keeps concrete stable for years to come.
-Unlike mudjacking, polyjacking is a quick process and the concrete can be used almost immediately after it is fixed.
+Unlike mudjacking, polyjacking is a quick process and the concrete can be used about 15 minutes after it is fixed.
 Polyjacking can also be applied to various places including your garage floor, walkways, patio, and more.

 Here at Airlift Concrete Experts, we recommend polyjacking for all concrete raising, leveling, and stabilization applications.
 Polyjacking is a quick, cost-effective, and efficient method that has proven to last for years to come.
 To learn more about the benefits of polyjacking, click here.
-If you have more questions about polyjacking and mudjacking in Little Rock, Arkansas and surrounding areas, be sure to call Airlift Concrete Experts at (501) 744-8274.
+If you have more questions about polyjacking and mudjacking in Little Rock and surrounding areas, be sure to call Airlift Concrete Experts at (501) 744-8274.
 We are here to help!